Go modern on your next extension

 Prefabricated Roof Trusses

-Roof trusses provide structural framework to support the roof fabric, and can be designed to accommodate virtually any roof shape.
+Roof trusses provide structural framework to support the roof fabric and can be designed to accommodate virtually any roof shape, using precise truss calculations.
 While roofs generally have to fit in with the rest of the building, if you’re erecting a large rectangular extension, your options become much more plentiful.
 Prefabricated trusses, made in advance, fit these sorts of builds perfectly, and offer many advantages over those cut-to-fit on site.

 Because they have been designed in advance, prefab roof trusses are obviously quicker to install, but more than that, they are able to clear greater spans without the need for additional supports, and also negate the requirement for high level structural supports, saving money too.
 The fact that they don’t need to be cut on site also of course saves time and money on labour.